SHARK-Alert-System/yolov5_training/README.md

 # yolov5 model training and results

-## This document includes the training pipelnes and open source weights for different shark spotting models with yolov5.
+###  This document includes the training pipelnes and open source weights for different shark spotting models with yolov5. <br>

 augie-doebling-sharkspotting <br>